skooter500/gameengines2-2015/readme.md

 - If a fish comes in range of food, it should chase it until the food goes out of range, or it eats it.
 - When the food goes out of range or gets eaten, the fish should return to swimming back and forth.

+- Solution to the lab is in Scene2

 # Week 1

 ##Lectures